Small businesses that make website accommodations to improve accessibility for those with disabilities may now be eligible for a tax credit.

 When it comes to website accessibility, many small businesses innocently fail to consider the disabled user while designing a site.
-Maybe you’re unclear as to what accommodations are necessary for those with disabilities.
+Maybe you’re unclear about what accommodations are necessary for those with disabilities.
 Or just how the heck to implement those accommodations on digital platforms.

 We live in an age where websites are a key tool for both our businesses and personal lives, and accessibility issues are finally getting the attention they deserve.
 Websites are used for shopping online, accessing financial accounts, making medical appointments, communicating with friends and family, and even taking a class or online training.
 We may take for granted our ease in accessing digital forms, media, records, textbooks, groceries, clothing, housewares, etc., but some sites aren’t accessible for everyone.

-Since websites are an everyday part of work and life-flow, how is it that many sites are not accessible for those with disabilities even though the tools to create accessible websites exist?
-Lack of knowledge may be one reason, which is why enlisting a web developer with expertise in proper front-end adjustments (for example, font-size and color contrast) as well as back-end coding knowledge to ensure a site is accessible via non-standard means, is essential.
-However, updating websites or rebuilding websites to be ADA compliant can also be cost-prohibitive for small business owners, which is why many resist it initially or when performing upgrades.
+Since websites are an everyday part of work and life flow, how is it that many sites are not accessible for those with disabilities even though the tools to create accessible websites exist?
+Lack of knowledge may be one reason, which is why enlisting a web developer with expertise in proper front-end adjustments (for example, font size and color contrast) as well as back-end coding knowledge to ensure a site is accessible via non-standard means, is essential.
+However, updating or rebuilding websites to be ADA compliant can also be cost-prohibitive for small business owners, which is why many resist it initially or when performing upgrades.

 Two things are clear.
 There is a need.
 And there is a cost.

 There is a risk in ignoring the priority of making a website ADA compliant, as confirmed by the Department of Justice in 2018.
 ADA compliance for websites is definitely required for businesses of all sizes.
 Refusing or procrastinating in bringing a website “up to code” could make a business liable for lawsuits.